 Vital wheat gluten is also used as stabilizing agent in beer, soy sauce, ketchup sauce and others.

-Vital wheat gluten is used as a source of protein in feed for livestock, and as a binder in pellets for pet food.
+Vital wheat gluten is used as a source of protein in feed for livestock, suitable for ruminants, pigs, poultry, and pet feed.
+Vital wheat gluten is also used as a binder in pellets and meat substitute in pet food.
+It also improves rumen efficiency and prevents acidosis.